-ASN1C Settings ? \times
+ASN1C Settings ? >

-Output Function Generation Constraints and Debugging Code Modifications C# Build Options
+utput Function Generation Constraints and Debugging Code Modifications C# B uild Options

-Space O ptimizations
+Space ( Optimizations

-Gen erate compact code
+Ger nerate compact code

+Do not generate code to sav e/restore unknown extensions

-Do not generate types for items embedded in information objects Do not generate XML namespaces for ASN.
-1 modules
+Do not generate types for ite ems embedded in information obj ects

+Do not generate XML namesp aces for ASN.1 modules

-erate short form of type
+Ger nerate short form of type names

-Other O ptions
+Other ( Options

-names for duplicate items
+🗹 Aut tomatically create unique r names for duplicate items

-not add date stamp to ge
+Do Do not add date stamp to ge nerated files

-Gen erate code for dependen t type definitions
+Ger nerate code for dependen t type definitions

-Save Cance el
+Save Cano tel

-Under the "Code Modifications" tab are a number of options for generating simplified code.
-In "Space Optimizations", these mainly regard the removal of unwanted or unneeded functionality and shortening names of generated types.
+The Code Modifications tab contains the following sections:

-"Other Options" provide several miscellaneous settings, including the option of generating code for types that have been imported into the current schema.
+Space Optimizations This section provides users with the ability to remove unwanted or unneeded function- ality and shorten the names of generated types.
+Other Options This section provides users with the ability to define several miscellaneous settings, including the option to generate code for types that have been imported into the current schema.